aquafir/ACE.BaseMod/Samples/CustomSpells/Readme.md

 ﻿## Spell Customization

+`CusomSpellsSpreadsheet` is the name of an Excel spreadsheet relative to the mod folder.
+You can download this [Google Sheets template](https://docs.google.com/spreadsheets/d/1Ya_oDlCZ-AJwV4qcXsZ3m15NqgSGOgtLlPAPuIn8bj0/edit?usp=sharing) with `File→Download→Microsoft Excel (.xlsx)` and place that file in your mod directory.

 `CustomSpells` contains a list of `SpellCustomization` that either create or update spells.

 Default values use the required `SpellId` `Template`, and the spell that is created/updated is the required destination `Id`.